Color Space¶

 Using view objects (recommended)¶

-View objects provide intuitive attribute-based access to color space components, supporting both reading and writing operations:
+View objects provide attribute-based access with both reading and writing:

 import dartwork_mpl as dm